ROCm/rocr_debug_agent/docs/conceptual/user-guide.rst

 ROCdebug-agent user guide
 ===========================

 To display the source text location with the machine code instructions around the wavefront's pc, compile the AMDGPU code objects with ``-ggdb``.
-In addition, you can optionally user ``-O0`` to achieve a more intuitive display of the source text location as higher optimization levels can help to reorder machine code instructions.
-When ``-ggdb`` is not used, the source line information is not available and only machine code instructions starting at the wavefront's pc are printed.
+In addition, you can optionally use ``-O0`` to achieve a more intuitive display of the source text location, as higher optimization levels can help to reorder machine code instructions.
+When ``-ggdb`` is not used, the source line information is unavailable, and only machine code instructions starting at the wavefront's pc are printed.

 .. code:: shell